Amazon Web Services

 - On the Storage page, select Add Storage.

-- In the Provider Name drop-down menu, select the AWS provider for the storage connection.
+- Select the AWS provider for the storage connection.

 - Enter a unique name for the storage connection.